-Eric Model is out to show that there is more; that even in the face of a trend towards increasing uniformity, there remains a wonderful variety of people, place, and stories to be experienced and celebrated.
+In creating what is now “Journeys into Hidden America”, Eric Model set out to show that there is more; that even in the face of a trend towards increasing uniformity, there remains a wonderful variety of people, place, and stories to be experienced and celebrated.

-For almost 25 years, Eric has been chronicling places beyond the interstate (& Trans-Canada).
-He is founder of “Journeys into” which is dedicated to “exploring the offbeat, off the beaten path, overlooked and forgotten”.
+For almost 30 years, Eric has been chronicling places beyond the interstate (& Trans-Canada).
+He is dedicated to “exploring the offbeat, off the beaten path, overlooked and forgotten”.

 Eric created Journeys Into based on a journey of his own.

 Long a fan of Charles Kuralt and Lake Wobegon, Model wanted to embark on journeys of discovery, but found resources lacking to help plan “his kind of trip”.

 It’s not likely to be found on a map.
 Nonetheless, the Hidden America may be found across the land – in Oregon, Vermont, New Mexico, even New York City.
 It’s the individual parts of America that collectively make up the American experience.

 It’s lobstermen in Maine, loggers at work in the woods of Washington State, a rodeo in Oklahoma, and Blue Ridge Mountain Bluegrass.
 It’s the foods, places, peoples, customs, and history that unite us in a common narrative – something providing a rare degree of commonality for Americans these days, while accounting for the historic diversity that endures to today.